pjtunstall/filler/README.md

 ## Todo

-- Test visualizer on real examples.
-  - Use it to study the terminator.
-  - Maybe let the scale be adjusted with a flag.
 - Allow negative cordinates, being careful to avooid out-of-bounds errors.
-- Allow pieces to be placed in such a way that at least their empty cells go off the right or bottom edge.
+- Allow pieces to be placed in such a way that at least their empty cells go off the right or bottom edge if that's allowed.
   - Likewise nonempty cells if that's possible; check it.
 - Write tests.
 - Beat Terminator.